peterbenoit/ProjectChimera/documentation/development-plan.md

     -   Optional integration with password manager extensions
 -   Add clear documentation about security implications of API key storage

+### API Key Management

+-   Redirect users to the Settings tab on first launch or when no API key is present
+-   Provide clear instructions on how to obtain an API key
+-   Implement secure storage options for API keys
+-   Include validation to ensure API keys are entered correctly
+-   Consider adding a "Test Connection" button to verify API key validity

 ### Usage Management

 -   Add basic usage tracking to show users their approximate token consumption